-Insurance costs make up a significant part of car ownership expenses, especially for younger drivers.
+Car insurance costs are a significant part of ownership expenses, especially for younger drivers.
 Choosing a car that is cheap to insure can lead to considerable savings in the long term.
-If you are a budget-conscious buyer and want to know what the best cheap cars to insure in the UK are, you have come to the right place.
+If you are a budget-conscious buyer and want to know what are the cheapest cars to insure in the UK are, you have come to the right place.

 In this article you will find out what makes a car cheap to insure, as well as discover the models with the lowest insurance costs you can buy new in 2024.
 If you are in the market for a new car, remember to check out our we buy any car service, so you can receive a fair value for your old vehicle, in a way that is simple and convenient for you.